 Banks will be required to collate these tapes following the specifications about perimeter, required snapshots, field definitions and other technical aspects as outlined below.
-The loan tape must be created in a standardised way, exportable as, for example, a .txt or .csv file or in plain text format without delimiters, in which case it may be required that each field must be of a fixed length.
+The loan tape must be created in a standardised way, exportable as a csv file, semicolon separated (;) and quoted fields.
 A single tape should be exported for each in-scope portfolio.
 For instance, if CRE Germany is in scope this would involve exporting three files: for the facility, collateral and debtor views respectively.
 If retail SME is in scope, a single file can be exported.
 The loan tapes should be submitted to the NCA and the CPMO together with the DIV template as soon as the bank team deems the quality of the loan tape to be sufficient.